xyflow/xyflow/packages/reactflow/README.md

 ---

+## 🚨 Upcoming Changes

+The main branch (v11) is now in a feature freeze.
+The next version is being developed in the [xyflow branch](https://github.com/wbkd/react-flow/tree/xyflow).
+Find out more about the those changes [here](https://wbkd.notion.site/Upcoming-Changes-at-React-Flow-1a443641891a4069927c0a115e915251).

 ## Key Features

 - **Easy to use:** Seamless zooming and panning, single- and multi selection of graph elements and keyboard shortcuts are supported out of the box